In this article we will cover:

 Stackby's tables behave more like databases but with the view that users understand most, spreadsheets.
 It does not have a numbering scheme (like A2, C3) like spreadsheets as it's powered to give you more flexibility to work with your data & flow -

-- By adding rich column types such as Checkboxes, Attachments, Dropdown, Collaborators, Interlink rows with other tables, APIs etc. Here's the overview of all 25+ column types we have.
+- By adding rich column types such as Checkboxes, Attachments, Dropdown, Collaborators, Interlink rows with other tables, APIs etc. Here's the overview of all the column types we have.

 - Formulas are at the column level, not at the cell level as a spreadsheet.
 Setup once and see the magic.

 - It is relational and easy to use.
-You can link between tables to create relationships and do a lookup from one table to another and aggregate to summarize your linked rows across tables.
+You can link between tables to create relationships and lookup and aggregate via your linked records.

 - Represent your data in different ways in not just Grid but Kanban, Calendar, Custom Forms that you can share and collaborate on and embed anywhere.